Chart Color Schemes

 Bulleen is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bulleen has a high level of cultural diversity, with 42.3% of its population born overseas and 50.1% speaking a language other than English at home.
-The predominant religion in Bulleen is Christianity, which accounts for 59.8% of the population, compared to 48.5% across Greater Melbourne.
-In terms of ancestry, the top three groups represented in Bulleen are Chinese (16.5%), Italian (16.3%), and Australian (12.5%).
+The predominant religion in Bulleen is Christianity, accounting for 59.8% of the population, compared to 48.5% across Greater Melbourne.
+The top three ancestry groups in Bulleen are Chinese (16.5%), Italian (16.3%), and Australian (12.5%).

 Frequently Asked Questions - Diversity